 Conclusions and Desired Results

 One semantic problem needs to be clear; the nouns “person” and “subject” do not always reference human beings.
 Sometimes the term “natural person” is used to represent a human.
-In large part the problems with the evolving ecosystems, the standards that define them and the laws that govern them are not designed to accommodate all of the actual living humans.
+In large part, the problems with the evolving ecosystems, the standards that define them, and the laws that govern them are not designed to accommodate all of the actual living humans.
 In fact, some of the existing standards, like the Decentralized Identifiers defined by the W3C are specifically designed to avoid this distinction as they assert (without providing evidence) that this improves the “herd privacy” of actual humans.

 If the standards and laws do not recognize the unique needs of representing all humans in digital ecosystems, it is certain that they will not accommodate all humans into that digital ecosystem.
 This paper deals with the rights and privileges of all humans and how the evolving digital ecosystem must accommodate all humans.